plainblack/Wing/README.txt

  WARNING: There is no "home" page.
 Wing is expecting you to create it.
 After you start Nginx you'll be able to access /account and /admin.
 Everything is will 404.

+OPTIONAL

+9. Wing has a job server called Winman, which is backed by beanstalk.
+To run it you simply install beanstalkd, which you can download from here: http://kr.github.io/beanstalkd/

+Then you can run it like so:

+beanstalkd &

+And finally you run Wing's job server by typing:

+wingman.pl start

 ADDING FUNCTIONALITY

 We also provide you with tools to build out your app.
 For example, if you want to add a new class to your app, you can: